boao-james-chen/cosi-116a-f24-final-project-repository/README.md

 ## Updating Data

-* To get the latest MBTA stations data, run our scrape script in the `data` directory together with our neighborhood data.
-It should save the data to `mbta_stations.csv`.
+* To get the latest MBTA line shapes and stations data, run our scrape script in the `data` directory together with our neighborhood data.
+It should save the data to `mbta_shapes.json` and `mbta_stations.csv`.

 ```
 cd data